Keeping it sparse: Computing Persistent Homology revisited: Preliminaries

-\textit{Column representations.} A crucial design choice when implementing matrix reduction is how to store the columns of the matrix.
+A crucial design choice when implementing matrix reduction is how to store the columns of the matrix.
 Since boundary matrices are initially sparse, and usually do not fill up too much in the reduction process, a dense vector over $\mathbb{Z}_2$ is a bad choice for its memory consumption.
 A data structure whose size is proportional to the number of nonzero entries in a column is preferred.
-A popular choice is the sparse list presentation that simply stores the indices of nonzero entries in a sorted linked list.
-Adding two such columns requires a merge of the two lists canceling double-occurrences and is therefore proportional to the combined size of both columns.
-Using a balanced binary search tree instead of a list, we can realize the addition of $M_i$ to $M_j$ by searching each entry of $M_i$ in $M_j$ and adding or deleting it accordingly.
-This requires logarithmic time per entry in $M_i$.
-Hence, up to logarithmic overhead, the cost of the addition is only determined by the size of $M_i$.
+A natural choice is to simply store the indices of nonzero entries in a sorted dynamic array (vector).
+Adding two such columns requires a merge of the two arrays canceling double-occurrences and is therefore proportional to the combined size of both columns.
+Storing the indices in heap order instead, we can realize the addition of $M_i$ to $M_j$ by inserting every entry of $M_i$ into the heap of $M_j$ which is possible in logarithmic time per entry in $M_i$.
+This approach does not eliminate double-occurrences of entries, but their removal can be delayed to a later point when either a pivot is queried or sufficiently many operations have been performed on a column such that a linear scan of the heap is affordable.
+Using such a ``lazy-heap'', the amortized cost of adding $M_j$ to $M_i$ is proportional to the size of $M_i$ plus logarithmic overhead.
+We remark that sorted linked lists and balanced binary search trees can be used instead of vectors and heaps, respectively, to obtain similar performance guarantees in theory, but these data structures suffer from the lack of locality in storing the data which results in many cache misses and makes them significantly slower in most application scenarios.

+Furthermore, while storing the non-zero indices of a column as a vector (or heap) is an efficient choice, it can be worthwhile to transform a column to a different data structure when reducing it.
+For instance, while storing every column as $0$-$1$-vector is prohibitive because of the memory consumption, it can be beneficial to ``expand'' the dense array of non-zero indices to a long array of $0$, and $1$, perform column additions on this column, and transform it back into a dense column once the column is reduced.
+An alternative is to use a lazy heap solely for the column to be reduced, and sorted arrays for all other columns.

-The software library \phat~\cite{phat_paper} implements the two aforementioned data representations and several additional ones.
-We emphasize that the performance of matrix reduction depends not only on the reduction algorithm, but on combining that algorithm with a suitable column representation; see~\cite[Tables~1 and 4]{phat_paper}.
+The software library \phat~\cite{phat_paper} implements the all aforementioned data representations and several additional ones~-- we refer to the paper for more extensive explanations of the data structures.
+We emphasize that the performance of matrix reduction depends not only on the reduction algorithm but on combining that algorithm with a suitable column representation; see~\cite[Tables~1 and 4]{phat_paper}.